pipelight/pipelight/README.md

 Pipelight is a 6Mb binary, to be used in the terminal.

-It aims to automates boring and repetitive tasks.
+It aims to automate boring and repetitive tasks.

 You fold your bash commands into a `Pipeline{ Step{ Command }}` written in **Typescript** (Yaml or Toml), and it executes the pipeline on some events.